Does the SNP support a soft opt out system for organ donation?

 The consultation, launched in December 2016, found that 82 per cent of respondents supported the introduction of a soft opt out system of organ and tissue donation.
 A soft opt out, or deemed authorisation system, means that a donation can go ahead if the person has not opted out or told their family they do not wish to donate.

-The Scottish Government will now bring forward the Organ and Tissue Donation Bill to introduce a workable soft opt out system.
-It will also include safeguards to minimise the risk of a person becoming a donor if they would not have wished to donate.
+The Scottish Government has introduced a Human Tissue (Authorisation) (Scotland) Bill to the Scottish Parliament.
+If passed the Bill will introduce a workable soft opt out system, including safeguards to minimise the risk of a person becoming a donor if they would not have wished to donate.

 This will be part of a package of measures already in place to increase donation and will be developed in a way that will do no harm to trust in the NHS or the safety of organ donation.